craigbourne/school_lms/README.md

 The application is ultimately designed to provide for the management and viewing of timetables, lessons and user accounts within a school environment.
 It offers role-based access control, allowing administrators, teachers, and students to interact with the system according to their specific needs and permissions.

-The application is pricipally developed in the Python programming language and leverages built-in libraries and python packages.
+The application is principally developed in the Python programming language and leverages built-in libraries and Python packages.
 It employs a responsive web interface and client-server architecture for secure data handling.

 ## Key Features
 The application allows users to create accounts with usernames and passwords, assigning specific role-based permissions to administrators, parents, or students.
 Administrators retain the highest access privileges.